langel/midi-gen/README.md

 seems to be somewhere between scribbletune and jsmidgen built on tonal-midi

-### tonal-midi
+### tonaljs
+set of libraries designed to manipulate tonal element data
-converts between midi int values and note name strings
+example: tonal-midi converts between midi int values and note name strings chord-detect can analyze and interpret chords from an array of note names

 ### harmonics
 scales and chords arrays generated from string names